Badminton at the 2019 European Games – Men's singles

-The badminton men's singles tournament at the 2019 European Games was held from 24 to 30 June at Falcon Club.
+The badminton men's singles tournament at the 2019 European Games was held from 24 to 30 June at Falcon Club, Minsk, Belarus.

 Competition format

 The singles tournament is played with 32 participants, initially playing in eight groups of four, before the top two from each group qualifies for a 16-player knock-out stage.

 Schedule

 All times are in FET (UTC+03).